 - Installing an employee suggestion box

-- Having one on one meetings
+- Having one-on-one meetings

 - Using specialized software